 - Lens Correction – Use the Shift+ Ctrl+ R key to use the lens filter option.

 - Access the Camera raw Filter – Use the Shift+ Ctrl+ A key to access the Camera Raw feature.

 - Create Clipping Mask – Use the Ctrl+ Alt+ G key to creating a clipping mask.

-There are a lot of keyboard shortcuts available for Photoshop and the user can only use a few of them for their purpose and need.
+There are many keyboard shortcuts available for Photoshop, and the user can only use a few of them for their purpose and need.
 It is true that these keyboard shortcuts make the work easier and speeds up the workflow, but there are a vast number of shortcuts for each tool and function that the user can use only some important ones from them.
-Photoshop is a huge program and these keyboard shortcuts will only help the user if they gain command over these shortcuts.
+Photoshop is a huge program, and these keyboard shortcuts will only help the user if they gain command over these shortcuts.

 This has been a guide to Adobe Photoshop Shortcut Keys.
 Here we discuss the concepts and top key used in Adobe Photoshop for editing.
 You can also go through our other suggested articles to learn more –